PixelNoob/clarity-contracts/README.md

 ### Step 3

-Open the contracts dir and create the .clar file
+Open the contracts dir and create the hello-world.clar file and write your code